The sanctification of the saints is what distinguishes and sets them apart from those who indulge and revel in the ways of the world.

 They are not of the world, even as I am not of the world.
 Sanctify them in the truth; thy word is truth.
 As thou didst send me into the world, so I have sent them into the world.
 And for their sake I consecrate myself, that they also may be consecrated in truth.
 (John 17:16–19)

-We read of the separation from the world of Lord Jesus, but the sending into the world of the disciples, then the words "I consecrate myself that they also my be consecrated".
-The inference drawn from this is Jesus is saying that the disciples are different from the world, but because they are in the world, they are not consecrated themselves, so since I am consecrated, my consecration will substitute for their sake.
+We read of the separation from the world of Lord Jesus, but the sending into the world of the disciples, then the words "I consecrate myself that they also may be consecrated."
+The inference drawn from this is that Jesus is saying the disciples are different from the world, but because they are in the world, they are not consecrated themselves; so since He is consecrated, His consecration will substitute for their sake.

 The idea of substitution is not foreign to the New Testament teaching.
 The Son of God became the substitute for Adam's sin on the cross and, by extension, also for the sins of the whole world (1 John 2:2).
-Since He was the substitute for sins, stretching this to include an inability to be perfect, even if given the power of the Holy Spirit to be so, the Son of God acts as a sanctification substitute for all who don't walk in sanctification as saints of the Living God.
-To further emphasize this view, an appeal is made to the what the Apostle Paul said regarding God making Lord Jesus our sanctification.
+Since He was the substitute for sins, stretching this to include an inability to be perfect—even if given the power of the Holy Spirit to be so—the Son of God acts as a sanctification substitute for all who don't walk in sanctification as saints of the Living God.
+To further emphasize this view, an appeal is made to what the Apostle Paul said regarding God making Lord Jesus our sanctification.
 We read:

 He is the source of your life in Christ Jesus, whom God made our wisdom, our righteousness and sanctification and redemption.
 (1 Corinthians 1:31)

-Therefore, if any one is in Christ, he is a new creation; the old has passed away, behold, the new has come.
-(2 Corinthians 5:21)
+Therefore, if anyone is in Christ, he is a new creation; the old has passed away, behold, the new has come.
+(2 Corinthians 5:17)

 But if Christ is in you, although your bodies are dead because of sin, your spirits are alive because of righteousness.
 (Romans 8:10)